chef/chef-web-docs/content/glossary.md

     stored on the Chef Infra Server.
 See roles, environments, and data bags.

-**Push Jobs**

-:   Allows you to execute commands across hundreds or even thousands of
-    nodes in your Chef-managed infrastructure.

 **recipe**

 :   A recipe is a collection of resources that tells Chef Infra Client